aws-samples/iam-identity-center-team/docs/deployment/configuration/idc.md

 ## SAML Configuration Parameters

-The following parameters will be required for configuring the TEAM application as a SAML app in AWS Identity Center:
+The following parameters will be required for configuring the TEAM application as a SAML app on AWS Identity Center:

-- **applicationStartURL** - AWS IAM Identity Center application properties configuration settings
+- **applicationStartURL** - AWS IAM Identity center application properties configuration settings

-- **applicationACSURL** - AWS IAM Identity Center application metadata configuration settings
+- **applicationACSURL** - AWS IAM Identity center application metadata configuration settings

-- **applicationSAMLAudience** - URN for the AWS Cognito user pool id for the TEAM application
+- **applicationSAMLAudience** - AWS IAM Identity center application metadata configuration settings

 The **integration.sh** bash script in the **deployment** folder can be used to obtain the SAML configuration parameters: